tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_doxygen.md

 ## Doxygen overview

 An alternative to Javadoc is Doxygen.
 Doxygen works highly similarly to Javadoc, except that you can process more languages (Java, C++, C#, and more) with it.
 Doxygen is most commonly used with C++.
-Additionally, there's a GUI tool that makes it really easy to generate the file.
+Additionally, there's a GUI tool (called Doxywizard) that makes it really easy to generate the file.

+You can download the Doxywizard tool when you install Doxygen.
+See the [Doxygen](http://www.stack.nl/~dimitri/doxygen/download.html) download page for more information.

-Here's Doxygen's front-end GUI generator:
+Here's Doxygen's front-end GUI generator (Doxywizard):

 <img src="{{ "/images/restapicourse/doxygenfrontendgui.png" | prepend: site.baseurl }}" alt="Doxygen front-end GUI generator" />

-Here's the output:
+Here's the Doxygen output:

 <img src="{{ "/images/restapicourse/doxygensample.png" | prepend: site.baseurl }}" alt="Doxygen Sample" />

+By the way, you don't need to use the wizard.
+You can also just generate Doxygen through a configuration file.
+This is how developers typically run Doxygen builds from a server.

-Doxygen also allows you incorporate external files written in Markdown.
+In contrast to Javadoc, Doxygen also allows you incorporate external files written in Markdown.
 And Doxygen provides a search feature.
 These are two features that Javadoc lacks.

 Doxygen is maintained by a single developer and, like Javadoc, hasn't changed much over the years.
 In my opinion, the interface is highly dated and kind of confusing.